Fuentes, Rockies split doubleheader with virus-short Padres - WTMJ

 The 2018 AL Cy Young Award winner hasn’t lasted more than 5 1/3 innings in any of his eight starts for the Padres since being acquired from Tampa Bay.

-Caratini lined a two-out grand slam in sixth to put the Padres ahead.
+In the first game, Caratini lined a two-out grand slam in the sixth to put the Padres.
 It came on a belt-high fastball from reliever Robert Stephenson, who was summoned after starter Jon Gray (4-3) loaded the bases.

 Emilio Pagán (3-0) picked up the win with a scoreless fifth inning.
 Mark Melancon earned the five-out save, his 12th, by getting Elias Diaz — on the 10th pitch of the at-bat — to pop out to Nola, who made the play with two other fielders converging.